-Fund a child’s rehabilitation at our Chingari clinic this Ramadan through your sadaqah and help transform their life.
+Fund a child’s rehabilitation at our Chingari clinic and help transform their life this Ramadan.
 Thanks to our physiotherapists, speech therapists, and special educators, every year more children at Chingari learn to sit, walk, or speak, and face the world’s challenges.

 The Bhopal Medical Appeal is a UK charity that cares for survivors of the world's worst industrial disaster, the 1984 Union Carbide gas disaster in Bhopal, India.
 We provide free treatment for families poisoned by gas or by toxic chemicals still leaking into water sources in the city, including a third generation of damaged children.
 These are their stories:

 Funds a child’s speech therapy for one month.

 Funds a child’s physiotherapy for one month.

 Funds a child's treatment, transport and food for a month.